FredHutch/FHBig/events.md

 ---
 # FHBig Events

+## FHBig lightning-talk: Shiny App Deployment, Sep.
+6, 2018
+Jenny Zhang will give an overview on application deployment in general and how to use the application deployment pipeline developed by Scientific Computing at Hutch for Shiny Apps.
+During the talk, a demo will be given with detailed explanation on the purpose of each step.

+- Speakers: Jenny Zhang
+- Guest: Robert McDermott
+- Date: Thursday,  September 6, 2018
+- Time: 1 - 2pm
+- Location: M4-A805/817

+---

 ## Fred Hutch Wiki Project
 The Fred Hutch Biomedical Data Science Wiki is now up in it's draft form at [this link.](http://sciwiki.fredhutch.org/)